-- A. All expert reports, which includes those prepared by all treatment providers, treating experts and/or testifying experts, must be turned over prior to jury selection. - I. If it is not turned over, you will not be permitted to call the expert during trial. - II.
-If you do not have a copy of the expert's report, you must list what the expert will testify about and deliver it to opposing counsel prior to jury selection. - III.
-If you fail to turn this information over, the expert, whether treating or testifying, will not be permitted to testify during trial.
+- A. All expert reports must be turned over prior to jury selection. - I. If it is not turned over, you will not be permitted to call the expert during trial. - II.
+If you do not have a copy of the expert's report, you will not be permitted to call the expert.